Scientific Name

 Genus: Agave

-Agave univittata 'Quadricolor', also known as Agave lophantha 'Quadricolor', is an attractive succulent that forms rosettes of dark green leaves with pale green midstripe and edged with yellow.
-The rosettes grow up to 18 inches (45 cm) tall and up to 2 feet (60 cm) in diameter.
-Leaves are up to 12 inches (30 cm) long.
-The dark reddish teeth highlight the yellow marginal stripes.
-Leaves become reddish when grown in bright light to give the leaf four distinct colors.
+Agave lophantha 'Quadricolor', also known as Agave univittata 'Quadricolor', is an attractive succulent that forms rosettes of dark green leaves with yellow edges and a pale green midstripe.
+The rosettes can grow up to 18 inches (45 cm) tall and up to 2 feet (60 cm) in diameter, slowly producing offsets around the base and forming a clump over time.
+The leaves are lance-shaped with a small terminal spine and margins lined with dark reddish teeth.
+The yellow marginal stripes take on a red hue in full sun, giving the leaves four distinct colors.

 In general, Agaves do not need to be repotted every year.
-Most species commonly found in cultivation grow very slowly and take a long time to outgrow their pot.
-It is also best to handle your plant as little as possible since they do not like to be disturbed.
+Most species commonly found in cultivation grow slowly and take a long time to outgrow their pot.
+It is also best to handle your plant as little as possible, since they do not like being disturbed.
 When repot, refresh the spent soil with a new potting mix and ensure the plant is firmly anchored in its pot.
-However, be careful not to pot the Agave too deep to encourage stem rot during the growing season.
+However, do not pot the Agave too deeply, as this can encourage stem rot during the growing season.

 Learn more at How to Grow and Care for Agave.